JuliaPhylo/PhyloNetworks.jl/docs/src/man/expecteddata.md

 all edges in the path.
 Under a simple model, this is the proportion of genetic material that took this path.
-The average distance betwen t1 and t2 is the weighted average of these paths' lengths, weighted by the paths' inheritance.
+The average distance between t1 and t2 is the weighted average of these paths' lengths, weighted by the paths' inheritance.

 It can be calculated with [`pairwisetaxondistancematrix`](@ref).